 Hinge questions quickly check learner understanding of core ideas (Dylan Wiliam, 2011).
 Teachers use them mid-lesson to gauge comprehension before proceeding.
 This helps inform teaching.

-Re-teaching helps learners quickly grasp difficult content.
-Teachers might ask about chromosome separation after mitosis/meiosis teaching.
-Black and Wiliam (1998) showed quick checks tackle confusion promptly.
-This prevents more significant problems later.
+Re-teaching helps learners grasp hard content quickly.
+After teaching mitosis/meiosis, teachers can ask about chromosome separation.
+Black and Wiliam (1998) showed that quick checks can address confusion early.
+This helps prevent bigger problems later.

 Hinge questions let learners voice thoughts and get quick fixes, speeding learning.
 Immediate correction shrinks the feedback gap (Black & Wiliam, 1998).
 This benefits all learners (Christodoulou, 2017; Lemov, 2015).